Anoopkumar-111/Subrahmanyan-Chandrasekhar-Tribute-Page/README.md

 # Subrahmanyan-Chandrasekhar-Tribute-Page
-Tribute-Page created by using only HTML and CSS
+This Tribute page is build using plain HTML and CSS

 A tribute page dedicated to a nobel prize winner Subrahmanyan Chandrasekhar.
 Subrahmanyan Chandrasekhar was an astrophysicist.